SethMMorton/natsort/docs/intro.rst

     >>> natsorted(a)
     ['version-1.9', 'version-1.10', 'version-1.11', 'version-2.0']

-If you need to sort release candidates, please see :ref:`rc_sorting` for a useful hack.
+If you need to versions that use a more complicated scheme, please see :ref:`rc_sorting` for examples.

 Sorting by Real Numbers (i.e. Signed Floats)
 ++++++++++++++++++++++++++++++++++++++++++++